 After crossing the rugged highland scenery of the North of Scotland - the first impressions of Orkney are of greenness and fertility, combined with a feeling of space where undulating soft countryside merges with sky and sea into a soft confluence of nature.
-There is an overall feeling of the immensity of time, perhaps due to the prevalence of so much history.
-Indeed The Orkney Islands have been described by the famous Orcadian author George Mackay Brown as 'like sleeping whales... besides an ocean of time'.

 The natural environment of Orkney has been formed by the interaction of land, sea and ice.
 Each island is different, resulting in a wide variety of scenery and habitat in a small place.
 Having been heavily glaciated during the last Ice Age, the landscape is of smooth rollings hills and shallow sounds and bays.
 Since the Ice Age, the rising sea level has flooded the area to form the present green and blue landscape of islands and water.